constellr/product-lst/docs/DTC.md

 ### 1- Parameter initialization

 Time-Related Parameters: Derived from location and timestamps using solar geometry.
-Solar sunrise approximates T_sr, solar noon approximates T_max, and sunset + 1 hour approximates T_ss.
+Solar sunrise approximates t_sr, solar noon approximates t_max, and sunset + 1 hour approximates t_ss.

 Temperature-Related Parameters: Derived from geostationary satellites.
-Missing values at T_sr are interpolated at the pixel level for up to four consecutive missing timestamps.
+Missing values for T_sr and T_max are interpolated at the pixel level for up to four consecutive missing timestamps.
 If still missing, an interpolation followed by extrapolation based on adjacent day T_sr and T_max is applied.

 ### 2- Low resolution Fitting